-The Governments of Argentina, Bolivia, Brazil, Paraguay, and Uruguay held the 4th Ministerial Meeting in Asuncion on June 6, 1971, in order to “create an organization with international legal status to be called: Financial Fund for the Development of the Countries of the River Plate Basin - FONPLATA”.
+The Governments of Argentina, Bolivia, Brazil, Paraguay, and Uruguay held the 4th Ministerial Meeting in Asuncion on June 6, 1971, in order to “create a body with international legal status to be called Financial Fund for the Development of the River Plate Basin, FONPLATA”.

-During the 6th Meeting held in Buenos Aires on June 12, 1974, the Ministers of Foreign Affairs subscribed FONPLATA Articles of Agreement, of an international legal status and for an unlimited duration.
+During the 6th Meeting, held in Buenos Aires on June 12, 1974, the Ministers of Foreign Affairs signed FONPLATA's Articles of Agreement, with international legal status and for an unlimited duration.

-FONPLATA started its operations in 1977 when the Headquarters Agreement with the Government of Bolivia entered into force.
-The first headquarters were located in Sucre, Bolivia’s capital city.
+FONPLATA started its operations in 1977, when the Headquarters Agreement with the Government of Bolivia came into force, and its first headquarters were in Sucre, the capital city.

-In December 2002, the Republic of Bolivia was ratified as FONPLATA’s host country by Resolution No. 56 of the 7th Meeting of Ministers of Foreign Affairs of the countries of the River Plate Basin, and by Decision of the Intergovernmental Coordinating Committee of the River Plate Basin Countries at the 529th Ordinary Session.
+In December 2002, the Republic of Bolivia was ratified as FONPLATA’s host country by Resolution Nº 56, adopted at the 7th Meeting of Ministers of Foreign Affairs of the River Plate Basin countries, and by Decision of the Intergovernmental Coordinating Committee of the River Plate Basin Countries, at the 529th Ordinary Session.

-In 2010, the Governors of FONPLATA adopted to provide the organism with a new institutional management model and create the position of Executive President.
+In 2010, the Governors of FONPLATA decided to adopt a new institutional management model and created the position of Executive President.

-In December 2014, the Fund received a US$ 75 million credit from CAF, the Latin-American Development Bank.
+In December 2014, the Institution received a USD 75 million credit from CAF, the Latin-American Development Bank.
 These funds enabled the institutional strengthening of FONPLATA, the growth of the credit portfolio, and the implementation of infrastructure projects and social and productive development projects in its member countries.

-In November 2018, it was consolidated and began to be called as FONPLATA — Development Bank, with the modification of the Constitutive Agreement, to establish strategic alliances with new member countries, as well as with other agencies and multilateral credit banks that share their institutional values and development goals for the region.
+In November 2018, the Institution was consolidated under the name FONPLATA — Development Bank by amending the Articles of Agreement to enable the establishment of strategic alliances with new member countries and other multilateral credit agencies and banks that share the same institutional values and development goals for the region.